thebuilder/react-intersection-observer/README.md

 support.
 If `trackVisibility` has been set, and the current browser doesn't support it, a fallback has been added to always report `isVisible` as `true`.

+It's not added to the TypeScript `lib.d.ts` file yet, so you will also have to extend the `IntersectionObserverEntry` with the `isVisible` boolean.

 ## Recipes

 The `IntersectionObserver` itself is just a simple but powerful tool.
 Here's a